A Parent’s Guide to Ketamine: Helping Your Teen Break Through Depression, Anxiety & Trauma

 5. Initial Series and Follow-Up: Most patients have an initial series of 6-9 infusions over 2-3 weeks.
 Follow-up sessions are scheduled based on individual needs.

-Risks and Side Effects of Ketamine Treatment
+Risks and Side Effects of Ketamine Treatment for Teens

 As a parent, the decision to give any kind of medical treatment to